freedomofpress/securedrop/docs/journalist.rst

 from your *Journalist Workstation*; it will not work in Tor Browser on another computer, unless explicitly configured with an access token.

 To visit the *Journalist Interface*, click the *Journalist Interface* icon on the desktop.
 This will open Tor Browser to an ".onion" address.
-Log in with your username, passphrase, and two-factor code, as shown in the first screenshot below.
+Log in with your username, passphrase, and two-factor authentication token, as shown in the first screenshot below.
 (If you have been provided with a YubiKey, see :doc:`Using YubiKey with the Journalist Interface <yubikey_setup>` for detailed setup and usage information.)

 |Journalist Interface Login|